ddev/ddev/docs/content/developers/building-contributing.md

 Unless explicitly stated, we follow all coding guidelines from the Go community.
 While some of these standards may seem arbitrary, they somehow seem to result in a solid, consistent codebase.

-It is possible that the code base does not currently comply with these guidelines.
+It is possible that the codebase does not currently comply with these guidelines.
 We are not looking for a massive PR that fixes this since that goes against the spirit of the guidelines.
-All new contributions should make a best effort to clean up and make the code base better than they left it.
+All new contributions should make a best effort to clean up and make the codebase better than they left it.
 Obviously, apply your best judgment.
-Remember, the goal here is to make the code base easier for humans to navigate and understand.
+Remember, the goal here is to make the codebase easier for humans to navigate and understand.
 Always keep that in mind when nudging others to comply.

 Use `make staticrequired` to ensure that your code can pass the required static analysis tests.